immarianaas/hackathon-smart-location/README.md

 </div>

 Although not very noticeable, there is a bus on the map section shown above.
-If its position is updated in real time, we can see it moving through the city in the application.
+When its position is updated in real time, we can see it moving through the city in the application.
 The GIF below shows this, albeit accelerated.

 <div align="center">
   <table><tr><td>